jefftenney/LPTIM-Tick/ReadMe.md

 This repository demonstrates integration and testing of the [lptimTick.c gist](https://gist.github.com/jefftenney/02b313fe649a14b4c75237f925872d72) on [Nucleo-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) (STM32L476).
 The project uses STM32CubeIDE and its integrated code-generation tool (STM32CubeMX).
 However, lptimTick.c is compatible with any toolchain supported by FreeRTOS.

+A separate repository, [LPTIM-Tick-U5](https://github.com/jefftenney/LPTIM-Tick-U5), is adapted to the STM32U family.

 For a thorough evaluation, this project can be built without tickless idle, with the default tickless idle, or with the custom tickless idle provided by lptimTick.c.
 See branches for additional evaluation options.

 ---